Get involved

 “It takes a really special person to be a paramedic and I will always be grateful that they were there to care for me at my weakest moment.
 For me it's important to pay it forward.
 I know my donation will help save lives and provide care for someone else's child, parent or grandparent.
 It might only be small, but it's given with enormous gratitude."

-You will also support the future regional development of our stations and the introduction of new technology that continually improves our patient care, and ultimately saves and changes lives.
+You'll also support the future regional development of our stations and the introduction of new technology that continually improves our patient care, and ultimately saves and changes lives.

 How to leave a gift in your Will